benAkehurst/stock-price-predictor/README.md

 A project to start learning about machine learning in Javascript.
 Utilizing the [Brain.js](https://brain.js.org/) library and the stock prices API provided by [Alphavantage](https://www.alphavantage.co/).

 The aim of the server will take a stock symbol, pull the last 100 days of stock data from Alphavantage then make a prediction on what the stock price will be today!
+We also save each prediction in a database to make checking if the predictions came true.

 ## Prerequisites